Medically reviewed by Drugs.com. Last updated on Dec 24, 2019.

 Complications of preterm labor include delivering a preterm baby.
 This can pose a number of health concerns for your baby, such as low birth weight, breathing difficulties, underdeveloped organs and vision problems.
 Children who are born prematurely also have a higher risk of cerebral palsy, learning disabilities and behavioral problems.

 You might not be able to prevent preterm labor — but there's much you can do to promote a healthy, full-term pregnancy.
 For example:

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Mention any signs or symptoms that concern you, even if you think they're silly or unimportant.
-If you have a history of preterm labor or develop signs or symptoms of preterm labor, you might need to see your health care provider more often during pregnancy for exams and tests.
+Mention any signs or symptoms that concern you.
+If you have a history of preterm labor or develop signs or symptoms of preterm labor, you might need to see your health care provider more often during pregnancy.

-Avoid risky substances.
+- Avoid risky substances.
 If you smoke, quit.
-Smoking might trigger preterm labor.
+Ask your health care provider about a smoking cessation program.
 Illicit drugs are off-limits, too.

 - Be cautious when using assisted reproductive technology (ART).
 If you're planning to use ART to get pregnant, consider how many embryos will be implanted.
 Multiple pregnancies carry a higher risk of preterm labor.

 - Manage chronic conditions.
 Certain conditions, such as diabetes, high blood pressure and obesity, increase the risk of preterm labor.
 Work with your health care provider to keep any chronic conditions under control.

 If your health care provider determines that you're at increased risk of preterm labor, he or she might recommend taking additional steps to reduce your risk.